Itkhori: A Place of Religious Tolerance

 The Sahasra Lingam Shiva Temple

 Near the Shiva temple, there is a Hanuman temple.
 The idol of Hanuman has five heads of different creatures.
-Such idol is called Panchamukhi Hanuman.
+Such an idol is called Panchamukhi Hanuman.

 Buddha Stupa